University Administrative Policies

 • benefits both the sponsored project and other work of the institution, in proportions that can be approximated through reasonable methods, and

-• is necessary to the overall operation of the institution, and, in accordance with OMB A-21 principles, is assignable in part to sponsored projects.
+• is necessary to the overall operation of the institution, and, in accordance with the Uniform Guidance, is assignable in part to sponsored projects.

 2.3.
 Timeliness